Blog Diets Keto 1 Week Keto Meal Plan To Get You Started On A Low Carb Diet

 See also

-How To Start The Keto Diet
+How to Start the Keto Diet

 Second, you’ll need to start by lowering your carb intake.
 Most people on the keto diet start by reducing their carb intake to 20-50 grams per day.
 This may be a bit difficult for some people, but it’s doable with a little planning.

 Third, you’ll need to increase your fat intake.
-Most people on the keto diet aim for a 70/25/5 ratio of fat/protein/carbs.
+Many people on the keto diet aim for a 70/25/5 ratio of fat/protein/carbs.
 This means that 70% of your calories should come from fat, 25% from protein, and 5% from carbs.

 See also